design · 31 Aug 2022

 As soon as you have identified a key problem to solve with your app, you can start brainstorming killer features.
 While brainstorming with your team, you need to create a list of the app features that could help your app stand out from the competition.

-While building your app prototype, don’t focus on all your listed features.
-Take four or five features and design your app around them.
-You can add more features once you’ve concept-proofed your app idea.
+Then, prioritize those features based on their role and importance to your users.
+But don't try to cram all the listed features into the prototype.
+Select four or five features and design your app around them.
+You can add more features once you've concept-proofed your app idea.

 3. Sketching your ideas